 If your existing stairs are badly positioned, it may be worth moving them.
 While this can be achieved by a keen DIY-er, do bear in mind that replacing stairs is comparable to knocking down a structural wall, so it's important to consult an architect or specialist company for advice.

 For a basic off-the-shelf MDF and plywood straight run or a spiral staircase, you can expect to pay £200.
 This rises to £500 for a softwood design.

-A complete self-assembly kit (a popular choice for spiral staircases) tends to cost around £1,000-2,000, while modular stairs (which come complete with a greater design choice and full installation) are between £2,000-5,000.
+A complete self-assembly kit (a popular choice for spiral staircases) tends to cost around £1,000 to £2,000, while modular stairs (which come complete with a greater design choice and full installation) are between £2,000 and £5,000.

-The most expensive option, bespoke staircases start from £5,000 but rise to £20,000-90,000.
-Whilst it may seem expensive, this does include all projects management, installation and the result will be a unique installation.
+The most expensive option, bespoke staircases start from £5,000 but rise to £20,000 to £90,000.
+Whilst it may seem expensive, this does include all project management, installation – and the result will be a unique installation.